scala/scala-lang/blog/_posts/2023-01-26-scala-center-2023-roadmap.md

 the new process are the following.
 First, the proposals are thoroughly discussed by a team of three reviewers, publicly on [GitHub](https://github.com/scala/improvement-proposals) before the whole Committee votes on them during their monthly meetings.
 Second, there is a new stage where proposals are accepted as experimental features before the Committee votes again to promote them to stable features.
+The new Scala Improvement Process is the first result of our governance strategy whose goal is to establish all the necessary decision-making processes for the community, by the community.

 **We improved meta-programming, especially [generic Mirror](https://docs.scala-lang.org/scala3/reference/contextual/derivation.html#mirror) synthesis.** Mirrors are critical to metaprogramming in Scala 3, they enable implementation of type class derivation without